-Adoption by a stepparent, making stepparent adoption the most common form of all adoptions.
-But just because the process is common doesn't mean it is uncomplicated.
-If you are seeking an Oklahoma stepparent adoption, the Worden Law Firm is ready to help walk you through the process.
+Adoption by a stepparent is the most common form of adoption.
+Just because the process is common doesn't mean it is uncomplicated.
+If you are seeking an Oklahoma stepparent adoption, our team is ready to help walk you through the process.

 Termination of Parental Rights through Court Order

 Not every parent will be willing to voluntarily sign away their parental rights, however.
 Under certain conditions, the court will terminate the parental rights of a natural parent without their consent.

 The termination of parental rights requires a court hearing, and it is strongly recommended that you have legal counsel to represent you.

 When every requirement is met, the court will set a final hearing in which your attorney will ask you a series of formal questions regarding the adoption.
 At that hearing, the judge will sign the final order that formally grants you the rights of a parent.

 Under Oklahoma law, the adoption of a stepchild confers onto the stepparent all the rights and responsibilities of a birth parent - you will have the same rights under the law as if you were the child's natural parent.
 In addition to the rights regarding custody and parental decision-making that a stepparent will gain, there is also a financial responsibility that attaches as well.

 As an adoptive stepparent, you will be charged with providing for the child's emotional, mental, physical, social, educational, and financial needs.
 The child will also inherit from you as if they were your own natural child.